-Our board of directors currently consists of six members with one vacancy.
+Our board of directors currently consists of, and effective immediately prior to the effectiveness of the registration of our common stock as a class of securities pursuant to the Exchange Act will consist of, six members.
 In accordance with our amended and restated certificate of incorporation, which will be effective immediately after the completion of this offering, our board of directors will be divided into three classes with staggered three-year terms.
 At each annual general meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
 Our directors will be divided among the three classes as follows:

-- the Class I directors will be and , and their terms will expire at the annual meeting of stockholders to be held in 2020; - the Class II directors will be and , and their terms will expire at the annual meeting of stockholders to be held in 2021; and - the Class III directors will be and , and their terms will expire at the annual meeting of stockholders to be held in 2022.
+the Class I directors will be Les Funtleyder and Stacy J. Kanter, and their terms will expire at the annual meeting of stockholders to be held in 2020;

+- the Class II directors will be Jay Skyler, M.D. and Joel S. Marcus, and their terms will expire at the annual meeting of stockholders to be held in 2021; and - the Class III directors will be Shoshana Shendelman, Ph.D. and Teena Lerner, Ph.D., and their terms will expire at the annual meeting of stockholders to be held in 2022.